About Pipelines

 -

 An instance is a single run of a job or pipeline in a project.
-The execution information are saved on your platform.
+Execution information and job logs of all instances are saved on your platform.

-Whenever you run a pipeline, a new instance of that pipeline is created.
-All instances are saved and remain accessible: they are listed on the right side of the page (1).
-You can view the information of an instance by selecting it in the list.
+Each time you run a pipeline, you create a new instance of it.
+All instances are saved and remain accessible.
+They are listed on the right side of the page (1).
+You can see their information by selecting them in the list.
+You can also rerun a specific instance or delete instances from this list.

 By default, the page opens on the last executed instance of the selected pipeline.

-The first part of the page (2) provides general information about the instance of the pipeline, such as the instance number (specified by #001
+The first part of the page (2) gives general information on the pipeline instance, such as the instance number (specified by #001

-in the title), its execution status, the version of the pipeline used, the start and end times and duration, and whether the pipeline variables were editable at runtime.
+in the title), the execution status, the pipeline version used, when and who started the instance, as well as the end time, and whether variables were editable at runtime.

-The second part of the page (3) allows you to see the progress of the pipeline orchestration for the selected instance.
+The second part of the page (3) allows you to see the progress of the orchestration for the running pipeline in real-time.
+Click a job to open a context menu and view:

-The third part of the page (3) provides information about consumption of the selected pipeline instance through different graphic resources.
-Use these graphs to check your pipeline consumption during its execution.
+The third part of the page (3) gives information on the pipeline consumption through various graphs.
+You can use these graphs to check your pipeline consumption during its execution.

 ![]() |